Hilary Barratt MA, MSc, MBACP (Accred)

 I qualified as a counsellor with a degree in Humanistic Counselling (2010) following courses at Certificate (1995) and Diploma (1995-7) level.
 Before this I worked in medical research with a degree in Psychology and Physiology (1975) and an MSc in Audiology (1981).
 I became a counsellor after I found counselling helpful for myself with some issues from childhood.

-My experience includes counselling people who are dealing with anxiety, depression, relationship difficulties, bereavement, low self-esteem, bullying, self-harm, post-traumatic stress, sexual abuse, emotional abuse, obsessive-compulsive disorder, gender issues, addictions, chronic illnesses such as tinnitus and ME, eating disorders and a variety of life crises.
+My experience includes counselling people who are dealing with anxiety, depression, relationship difficulties, bereavement, low self-esteem, bullying, self-harm, post-traumatic stress, sexual abuse, emotional abuse, obsessive-compulsive disorder, gender issues, addictions, chronic illnesses such as tinnitus and ME and people experiencing life crisis.
+I also see counselling students and others seeking personal growth.

 I run a private practice from a comfortable room in my home.
 It is a short walk to Guildford train station and Surrey University.